bberka/Metran/README.md

   // ForceAddTransactionList: Attempts to add transactions for all provided IDs.
   // If ANY of the IDs in the HashSet already exist as active transactions,
-  // it will throw an exception, and none of the transactions will be added. using var metranList = Container.ForceAddTransactionList(userIds.ToHashSet());
+  // it will throw an exception, and none of the transactions will be added.
+  // This method ensures atomicity: either all transactions are added, or none are. using var metranList = Container.ForceAddTransactionList(userIds.ToHashSet());

   // Do your business logic here.